m89p067/equiv_med/README.md

 ![Function_Overview](/schema2.png)

+The repository contains Python functions to produce novel graphs for biomedical equivalence testing.
+Visualization enhances the interpretation and storytelling of statistical tests.
+Each function checks the preliminary assumptions of the tests automatically.
+The scripts were subdivided into four folders following the scheme in the figure and paired with console outputs.
+Users interested in running bio-similarity analysis can download the code and follow the instructions contained in the referenced manuscript.
+Future versions will expand the functionalities and facilitate installation through pip.

 Explanations, references, and examples included in:<br />
 M. Nascimben and L. Rimondini <br />
 *Visually enhanced python function for equality of measurement assessment*<br />